 About Cors Dyfi Nature Reserve

 Cors Dyfi is a wonderful little nature reserve that is teaming with wildlife.
 Over the last few hundred years it has seen many changes, from estuarine salt marsh to reclaimed grazing, then to conifer plantation and more recently into a wildlife rich wetland reserve.
 The reserve is a healthy mixture of bog, swamp, wet woodland and scrub supporting a plethora of animals and plants.
 Including the magnificent Osprey, which bred on the reserve for the first time in 2011.
-If you are lucky you may also spot an otter or dormouse.
+If you are lucky you may also spot an otter or beavers which were recently introduced.